ibexa/documentation-developer/docs/releases/ibexa_dxp_v3.2.md

 ### Autosave

-eZ Platform can now save your edits in a Content item or product automatically to help you preserve the progress in an event of a failure.
-For more information, see [Autosave](https://doc.ezplatform.com/projects/userguide/en/latest/publishing/publishing/#autosave).
+[[= product_name_oss =]] can now save your edits in a Content item or product automatically to help you preserve the progress in an event of a failure.
+For more information, see [Autosave](https://doc.ibexa.co/projects/userguide/en/latest/publishing/publishing/#autosave).

 ### Aggregation API